 After 10 months of traveling in places that raised eyebrows from my family, I’ve learned that the world is not that scary.
 Sure, common sense and these safety tips should be followed most of the time.
 But, as Ariana says, people are generally good.

-Ariana, author of the blog Forty Thousand Reasons who has been my biggest inspiration for solo travel says:
+Ariana, who has been my biggest inspiration for solo travel says: